B2B Articles - January 26, 2019

-Technically, behavioral marketing works in several different ways, but most commonly marketers use remarketing pixels to track the anonymized online activities of individuals.
-For example, Facebook and Google Ads offer free remarketing pixels that you can paste in the code of your website, either sitewide or on specific pages.
+Technically, behavioral marketing works in several different ways, but most commonly, marketers use remarketing pixels to track the anonymized online activities of individuals.
+For example, Facebook and Google Ads offer free remarketing pixels that you can paste into the code of your website, either sitewide or on specific pages.
 These tags “read” the page traffic to see which individuals visit it.
 Marketers can use these anonymized lists of people to create audiences for an advertising campaign.

 Alternatively, a marketing automation software like HubSpot tracks cookies and web sessions of individuals related to prior activity, creating a picture of different activities they’ve taken.
 This information is even more valuable than an anonymized pixel because it’s tied to a lead’s contact information.
 That means you can understand their timeline of behavior and engage with these individuals in a custom manner.

 Behavioral targeting tactics usually overlap with remarketing.
 Remarketing is the tactic of marketing to people who have already engaged with your company in some way.
 Sometimes, this targeting is behavioral — like targeting people who have already visited a particular landing page or downloaded a specific topical content offer.
 You can think of behavioral targeting as one tactic to be used in the wider strategy of remarketing.

 Read more: 5 Remarketing Examples for B2B Companies